ekinertac/podlift/README.md

 podlift init
 ```

-Edit `podlift.yml` to add your server and configuration.
-For a production-ready example, see `testdata/standard.yml`:
+Edit `podlift.yml` to add your server and configuration:

 ```yaml
 service: myapp